 11. Be ready to feel like a super star

-Similar to pretty much all over India, people will want to take photos/selfies with you.
+Similar to pretty much all over India, people will want to take photos/selfies with you, especially as a solo female traveler.
 It got to the point that my conversation went something like this:

 Indian Local: Selfie?

 Me: 100 rupees